IBM/SalesEnablement-L3-watsonx-AssistantForZ/docs/TechZoneEnvironment.md

 To enable sellers to demonstrate {{offering.name}}, an environment was created in IBM Technology Zone (ITZ).
 This environment mimics a typical client deployment of {{offering.name}}, similar to this deployment architecture.
     ![](_attachments/architectureV2.png)

-Follow the instructions to create a new reservation request, extend the reservation, and access the ITZ demonstration environment.
+Follow the instructions in this section to create a new reservation request, extend the reservation, and access the ITZ demonstration environment.

 ## Create a reservation request
 Follow these steps to create a reservation in ITZ.